 What most people are interested in are the seed pods, which occur naturally on the trunk when the young trees are about four years old.
 The seeds are lobed and about the size of an adult hand.
 When you split open an oblong fruit, you'll find many oblong cacao seeds encased in a semi-gooey white flesh.
-The seeds, of course, are ground up into cacao powder, which is the basis for chocolate and many delicious things.
+The seeds are ground up into cacao powder, which is the basis for chocolate and many delicious things.

 - Light: As a margin or understory plant, they do best with filtered sunlight.
-Cacao should not be exposed to direct, midday sunlight as it will scorch the leaves.
+Cacao should not be exposed to direct, midday sunlight, as it will scorch the leaves.

 - Water: Regular water through the growing season and very high humidity (at least 70 percent).
 High humidity is the hardest condition to meet for these plants and the reason most home growers have trouble with them.
-I've read where some growers encase their plants in plastic bags to raise the humidity.

 - Fertilizer: Feed weekly with a weak liquid fertilizer that includes micronutrients.
 They are heavy feeders, especially during the growing season.

 Propagation is typically accomplished through seeds.
 The challenge for many people, of course, is to find viable cacao seeds.
-I've seen them for sale at plant fairs and expos, but they are also available online.
+We've seen them for sale at plant fairs and expos, but they are also available online.
 If possible, it's better to buy a fresh pod as dried and older cacao seeds are usually not viable.
 Sometimes you'll find cacao seedlings for sale also.
 Seedlings should be exposed to less sun than the mature plant and can even thrive in shade for the first six months to a year.
 Once they begin to grow faster, move them into dappled sunlight.

 Repot as necessary, preferably at the beginning of the growing season.
 When repotting, be careful not to disturb the roots more than necessary and give the plant plenty of water and humidity.

+Theobroma cacao is one of the most important plants in cultivation today (especially if you happen to like chocolate).
+There are, however, other theobromas that are sometimes used.
 Theobroma grandiflorum is used to produce the rainforest chocolate called cupulate, and according to Skyfield Tropical, some chocolate producers use Theobroma bicolor in their mix.
-Lastly, although T. cacao is the main species, growers all over the world have worked to specialize their trees based on microclimates and growing conditions (not unlike, say, cabernet grapes).
+Although T. cacao is the main species, growers all over the world have worked to specialize their trees based on microclimates and growing conditions (not unlike, say, cabernet grapes).

-Also, if you're set on getting seeds from your plant, you'll probably need two plants.
+If you're set on getting seeds from your plant, you'll probably need two plants.
 Cacao flowers contain both male and female parts, but the vast majority of cacao plants cannot fertilize themselves, so a companion plant is required for germination.
-Most people who grow cacao indoors, though, aren't really looking for pod production and grow the plant as a novelty item and challenge.
+Most people who grow cacao indoors, though, aren't looking for pod production and grow the plant as a novelty item and challenge.
 Cacao is vulnerable to mealybugs and aphids.